Skip to Content

 I like to occasionally aerate the soil in my potted plants to help promote air flow.
 This not only helps with moisture issues in the top few inches of the soil—it also helps prevent the soil from caking together too much and shrinking from the sides of the pots.

-3. Bottom watering your plants
+3. Bottom water plants

 Bottom watering your plants is one way to help prevent fungus gnats.
 Some plants like to keep their soil moist, so it’s not a great idea to let them dry out too much between waterings.